Santosh-Gupta/SpeedTorch/README.md

 In addition the the Cupy GPU/pinned CPU and Pytorch GPU tensors, SpeedTorch also has Pytorch pinned CPU tensors, and Cupy memmap GPU/pinned CPU tensors.
 I have not found a solid use for these sorts of tensors, but they're fully coded and availible for use.

 https://github.com/Santosh-Gupta/SpeedTorch/tree/master/SpeedTorch

+One area I would like to look at is if there is a way to have RAM memory reduction by using Cupy Memmaps.
+So far they uses just as much memory as the live versions.

 ## Documentation